frankhale/cloak-of-darkness/README.md

 # cloak-of-darkness

-Cloak of Darkness is a reprise of de facto "Hello, World" of interactive fiction.
+Cloak of Darkness is a reprise of the de facto "Hello, World" of interactive fiction by the same name.

 Here is a source for a definition / requirements for a Cloak Of Darkness like clone: